St. Georges Parish Church

 Safeguarding Report

 We continue to use the safeguarding dashboard that the Diocese rolled out in 2021 which ensures we are compliant with the House of Bishops recommendations (2016) on Safeguarding.
-At the time of writing this report the dashboard shows us as ‘green’, 100% compliant, however some training refreshers are due soon, which will change the dashboard percentage ‘amber’ showing these are for action, not red which would deem them urgent.
-Those requiring to refresh their certificates, which is every three years, are being contacted individually so their safeguarding training remains up to date.
+At the time of writing this report the dashboard shows us as ‘green’, 100% compliant, however some risk assessment reviews are due soon, which will change the dashboard percentage ‘amber’ showing these are for action, not red which would deem them urgent.
+These will be reviewed at the next PCC meeting.

 As a parish we continue to work to maintain and improve procedures and what follows is a brief summary.

-• The PCC regularly approve the action plans generated by the dashboard and are made aware of the areas requiring attention, completed or updated.
+• The PCC regularly approve the action plans generated by the dashboard and are made aware of the areas requiring attention, reviewing, completing or updating.

 • The Safeguarding Policy statement is followed by the PCC.